Nicholas Farrell: Life and career

-Farrell also appeared in the Grace Kelly biopic Grace of Monaco alongside Nicole Kidman and Tim Roth, and the short film The Pit and the Pendulum: A Study in Torture, based on Edgar Allan Poe's short story.
+In 2014, Farrell starred in the Grace Kelly biopic Grace of Monaco alongside Nicole Kidman and Tim Roth, and the short film The Pit and the Pendulum: A Study in Torture, based on Edgar Allan Poe's short story.

-He is married to Scottish actress Stella Gonet.
+In 2020, he starred as the racehorse trainer in the Welsh film Dream Horse, alongside Toni Collette, Damian Lewis, and Owen Teale.

 In 2021 he was chosen as the face of the Saga plc television campaign 'Experience is Everything'.

+He is married to Scottish actress Stella Gonet, and they have a daughter, Natasha.